Location notes

 Photographic notes

 The road bridge is best for south-bound traffic emerging from Wickwar Tunnel.
-The summit of the line is inside the tunnel, so steam locos may 'shut off' before reaching the location.
+The summit of the line, which is approximatley 1.5 miles south of the tunnel, so steam locos may 'shut off' before reaching the location.

 The light is ok from mid-morning until early afternoon (when the sun becomes 'head-on') and then again from mid- or late afternoon from the western side of the line.